 1. TACV: Flights from Lagos to Sal Island via Accra, Price from USD390

 2. Air Senegal: Flights from Lagos to Praia via Abidjan, price from USD270

 3. Groupe Transit: Flight from Cotonou to Praia via Casablanca, Lisbon, price from USD650

 DO I NEED VISA TO ENTER?

-However, as a member of ECOWAS, you will be allowed to enter, provided you can produce the following documents.
+On the other hand, as a member of ECOWAS, you may be allowed to enter without a visa, provided you can produce the following documents.

 1. Your International passport with 6 months validity.